wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 3. The administration screen

 == Changelog ==
+1.5.11 -September 16, 2010
+	Added support for some new initial screen modes.

 1.5.10 -September 4, 2010
 	Added a bit of default CSS to make the search specification screen more adaptable.